I Have Landed

 The series of consecutive essays began in 1974, ending in January 2001 with the title essay "I have landed."
 The title refers to the very first words his grandfather Papa Joe wrote as he arrived on Ellis Island, New York as a newly arrived Hungarian immigrant, September 11, 1901.

-Reviews
+In I Have Landed, Gould examines Isabelle Duncan's writings in 1860, in which she tried to reconcile the Biblical creation story and geography.
+He also provides an analysis of Johann Friedrich Blumenbach's classification of humans into five races.